 Participants in the four-week institute will be engaged in a program of seminars, group discussions, trips to local and regional collections, presentations by participants, and individual consultations with the faculty.
 A guest faculty member will serve as co-leader each week, joining other guest faculty who will offer particular workshops, walking tours, and presentations.
-Monday and Wednesday mornings will generally be devoted to seminar discussions on readings and object analysis led by the director and guest faculty leader for that week.
+We will hold two seminars each week: the first to open up the week’s theme will be led by Project Director David Jaffee and the week’s guest instructor, who will also be available for several days to lead visits to collections and walking tours.
+A second weekly seminar each week will focus on processing that week’s reading and site visits, to help the participants integrate those materials along the way and to facilitate how those experiences will work with their research and teaching projects.
+Guest faculty will lead additional seminars for one or two days.
 Other afternoons or entire day field trips (Hudson River collections, Yale University Art Gallery) will allow participants to pursue hands-on work guided by our guest faculty; we will also have two afternoons a week that will be open for individual meetings by participants with the director and the guest faculty as well as the opportunity to pursue research in New York collections.
 Each Friday will also feature a digital workshop during which we will introduce participants to new methods of collecting information about artifacts, as well as methods of presentation such as digital exhibitions for scholarly use, video essays, Prezi presentation software, and collaborative wikis for scholarly use and student projects.

 We will follow a thematic scheme with such weekly topics as Craft to Industry or High/Low in Material Culture to focus our visits to various collections of 19th century New York City material culture; this approach to contextualizing our study will model for the participants how our particular practice for studying material culture might transfer to their own teaching or research.
 We will also investigate some genres and forms over a longer period of time to allow participants to see changes in technology or modes of consumption; one example will be our study of prints and illustrated periodicals in week four.

-Our focus in week two (July 8-12) will be on Space and Place.
+Our focus in week three (July 20-24) will be on Space and Place.
 For this week, we will focus on how the early nineteenth-century port city of New York experienced a striking social and spatial differentiation among its inhabitants over the century, as well as how the participants can use historic houses and walking tours in their teaching and research.
 Our guest instructor, Bernard Herman (George B. Tindall Professor of American Studies, University of North Carolina, Chapel Hill) will lead our Monday seminar in readings in landscape studies and vernacular architecture that will guide our investigation of the grid pattern of 1811 and the growth of middle class row houses and artisans’ dwellings.
 On Tuesday, Jack Tchen (History and Asian/Pacific/American Studies, New York University), author of New York Before Chinatown: Orientalism and the Shaping of American Culture, 1776-1882, will conduct a walking tour of Chinatown’s Chatham Square and talk about his recent research on recovering the history of the Asian-American community of nineteenth-century New York and its cultural traditions of intermingling and improvisation; we will visit the Museum of the Chinese in America with Tchen.
 Herman will lead a visit on Wednesday morning to the Storage Facility of the American Folk Art Museum to guide participants in thinking about the complex issues around the concept of folk art and looking at quilts as a way of understanding social relationships and civic relations.
-On Thursday, the second seminar will be lead by the historical archaeologist Diana Wall, who will discuss her research on the African Burial Ground.
-We will also visit the nearby site of Seneca Village with historian Cynthia Copeland to talk about how archaeological and historical archival research allow for the reconstruction of the African-American and Irish immigrant community in the Central Park area that was displaced by the park’s construction.
+On Thursday, the second seminar will continue our disciplinary discussions, surveying the fields of historical archaeology and food ways.
+Cindy Lobel will join us for our morning discussion and a late afternoon food-based walking tour; she is the author of a new food on 19th century New York food and culture.
+Cynthia Copeland will lead our midday tour to the nearby site of Seneca Village, to talk about how archaeological and historical archival research allow for the reconstruction of the African-American and Irish immigrant community in the Central Park area that was displaced by the Park’s construction.
 Our digital workshop will consider the use of Prezi and wikis as tools for teaching, project development, workflow, and presentations.

 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily reflect those of the National Endowment for the Humanities.